ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

 # [||];;
 - : 'a array = [||]
 ```
 Here `'a` means “any type.”
-It is called a type variable and is usually pronounced as if it were the Greek letter α (“alpha”).
-This type parameter is meant to be replaced by another type.
+It is called a type variable and is usually pronounced like the Greek letter α (“alpha”).
+This type parameter will be replaced by another type.

 Like `string` and `bytes`, arrays support direct access, but the syntax is not the same.
 ```ocaml